andrewlloyd0129/uvgdb/README.md

   • Random-Page

 *Ransack*
-- Figure out how to format seaching as "a to z" for text but as "old to new" for dates
-- Figure out how to search by dates...
+- Build out custom search feature and replace ransack

 *Other Crap*
 - page for top 10 games this week, this month, all time